 Education and Training

 Sponsors expect that key study activities are being performed by adequately trained personnel, within both the sponsor organization, external providers, and the investigational site.
 Education and training of all healthcare staff who interact with study participants is critical.
+In the EU, this must now include training of site personnel and vendors on the identification and reporting of potential serious breaches to trial Sponsors.
 Programs can be tailored to meet your needs.

 If site personnel comply with the protocol, keep up with data entry, have good documentation practice and strong investigator oversight, then an audit for GCP should not be a concern.
 However, with ICH E6 (R2) the expectation is that sites will always be in a state of inspection ‘readiness’.
 Brigid can do ‘mock’ audits at sites to support inspection readiness.